vmware-archive/kubeless/README.md

 [![Slack](https://img.shields.io/badge/slack-join%20chat%20%E2%86%92-e01563.svg)](http://slack.k8s.io)
 [![Not Maintained](https://img.shields.io/badge/Maintenance%20Level-Not%20Maintained-yellow.svg)](https://gist.github.com/cheerfulstoic/d107229326a01ff0f333a1d3476e068d)

-## WARNING: Kubeless is Not Maintained
+## WARNING: Kubeless is no longer actively maintained by VMware.

-After some time of inactive maintenance, Kubeless owners set this project as not maintained and therefore a decision about the future of Kubeless will be taken by the end of 2021.
+VMware has made the difficult decision to stop driving this project and therefore we will no longer actively respond to issues or pull requests.
+If you would like to take over maintaining this project independently from VMware, please let us know so we can add a link to your forked project here.

-Thank you
+Thank You.

 ## Overview